jdabassett/reading-notes/201/class7-reading.md

 * What is a constructor and what are some advantages to using it?

 ```
+An empty object that can be populated with data when invoked.
+It is simpler to invoke that a object literal and allows for additions of endless function/method additions after invocation through the use of the prototype function.
 ```

 * How does the term this differ when used in an object literal versis when used in a constructor?

 ```
+For object literals the this keyword only refers to a function contained within the object.
+Where with a constructor the this keyword refers to the object itself.
 ```

 ---